 Students can pursue three broad areas of concentration with four 4-point courses (16 points):

-Track A: Language and Literature.
+Track A: language and literature.
 This track provides students with a solid foundation in a modern Indian language.
-Students must complete a four-semester sequence of either Hindi or Urdu.
+Students must complete a four-semester sequence in either Bangla, Hindi or Urdu.
 These courses may also be used to satisfy the CAS foreign language requirement.

-Track C: Culture and Language, combining Tracks A and B. Students must take two language courses at the intermediate level or advanced level, plus two non-language South Asian studies courses.
+Track C: culture and language.
+This track combines Tracks A and B. Students must take two language courses at the intermediate level or advanced level, plus two non-language South Asian studies courses.
 Language courses taken in Track C may also be used to satisfy the CAS foreign language requirement.